 Liberal arts with emphasis in communication and a technical field such as business, photography, or computer science

-Every student is assigned a professional academic adviser and a faculty mentor in the department of communication.
-The professional adviser assists with course planning and registration; the faculty mentor provides advising about career development and planning, including information about research opportunities, graduate school, and jobs.
+Every student is assigned a professional academic advisor and a faculty mentor in the department of communication.
+The professional advisor assists with course planning and registration; the faculty mentor provides advising about career development and planning, including information about research opportunities, graduate school, and jobs.
 Peer mentors, who are upper-level journalism students, are available to answer questions about classes, clubs on campus, student-run activities, and other matters from the student’s perspective.
+For more information, please refer to the college's academic advising page.